Sung-Huan/ANNOgesic/docs/source/test_case.rst

 If we want to detect riboswitches and RNA thermometer, we can use subcommand ``riboswitch_thermometer``.
 Before running it, we need to get information of the known riboswitches and RNA thermometer in Rfam.
-The files can be downloaded them from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_.
+The `riboswitches and RNA thermometer files <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_ can be downloaded them from our Git repository.

 ::

     $ wget -cP ANNOgesic/input/riboswitch_ID/ https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/database/Rfam_riboswitch_ID.csv
     $ wget -cP ANNOgesic/input/RNA_thermometer_ID/ https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/database/Rfam_RNA_thermometer_ID.csv

-We also need to download Rfam.
+We also need to download `Rfam <http://rfam.xfam.org/>`_.

 ::